OpusCapita/react-crudeditor/README.md

        *
        * If formLayout is not specified, create/edit/show View does not have any tabs/sections
        * and displays all fields from the model.
 The following fields are read-only in such case:
-       * -- all fields in show View,
+       * -- all fields in Show view,
-       * -- Auditable fields in edit View,
-       * -- Logical Key fields in edit View.
+       * -- Logical Key fields in Edit view.
        */
       ?formLayout: ({ tab, section, field }) => instance => {
         ...